Saturday, January 25, 2025

 Joseph Lister ( 1827 -1912).

-He introduced soap and water washing hands and dipping hands in antiseptic solution prior to vaginal deliveries.
+He introduced soap and water washing hands and dipping hands in an antiseptic solution prior to vaginal deliveries.
 This simple hygienic method cut postpartum infection and death to a minimum.

 Edward Jenner (1660 -1720)